 Best Window Treatments For Home Theaters And Media Rooms In Oklahoma City04/17/2019Tyler Jorgensen For some homeowners in Oklahoma City, the home theater or media room is just not a hobby room, but one of the most important rooms in the house.
-Your big screen 4K television becomes the definite focal point in the room.
+The whole room is centered around the large 4k TV.
 The sound system envelops you in dramatic scores and rich dialog.
 Now, you need to put up the perfect window treatments for your home theater or media room experience.
-Your media room may double as a family room, but you need to get the most from your TV.
+Even if your TV room is in a living or family room, you need to get the most from your TV.
 Nevertheless, you need a covering that will completely darken the room, so that you don’t see glare on your screen.
 It’s also nice if your window treatments could completely dampen outside sound.
 And it probably would be wonderful if you could find a window treatment that shows some style even when you're not viewing the latest blockbuster.
 So what are the best window treatments for a home theater or media room?
 Your Window Coverings Should Block Out The Light When you watch a movie in a home theater or media room, you want the room free of outside light.
 Your first instinct may veer to shades that blackout the outside world.
 Opaque cellular shades, roller shades or Roman shades will definitely keep the sun out.
-And as the shades cover the full window, you can have the room as dim as you desire, so that the solitary illumination will be the screen.
+And as the shades cover the full window, you can have the room as dim as you need, so you can make that authentic movie theater feeling.
 However, while the right kind of shade will get your room pitch black, they may not direct outside light other than blocking it out.
 If you want the opportunity to direct light as well, you should consider plantation shutters.
 Shutters have the ability to completely block out outside light when the louvers are shut.
 But there are times you might want some natural light, so the space doesn’t seem so claustrophobic.
-With shutters, you can let just a bit of light in, so all your shows aren’t always in pitch blackness.
-Your Window Treatments Should Block Out Sound Yes, your home theater or media room should be dark, but don’t underestimate the importance of sound.
+With shutters, you can let just a bit of light in, while still ensuring that you can view the television screen without a glare.
+Your Window Treatments Should Block Out Sound Your window coverings should block out sun glare, but don’t underestimate the importance of sound.
 Outside noise, such as kids horsing around in the yard or a running lawn mower, can disturb you from your viewing experience.
 What comes from what you are watching should also be protected, as your program’s sound can become distorted when it hits your window’s glass panes.
 Cellular shades can do a great job keeping the room dark, but they usually are a bit slim to adequately hinder outside sounds.
 Blinds can have the same issues as they are usually loose around the sides.
-Drapes and curtains can muffle outside annoyances, but might also distort dialog from your TV and stop you from enjoying a true surround-sound experience.
+Drapes and curtains can muffle outside annoyances, but might also dampen dialog from your TV and stop you from enjoying a true surround-sound experience.
 Plantation shutters, in contrast, stop outside sound and keep your movies sounding great.
 If your neighborhood is usually peaceful, any plantation shutter probably will fit your needs.
 However, if you reside in a neighborhood that has more outside activity, like near a school or on a well-traveled street, you may want to use a heavier faux wood shutter.
 Whatever treatment you decide on, make sure you set up your surround sound after the treatments are up so that you get the most from your speakers.
 The More Functional Your Media Room, The More Versatile The Window Treatment photo courtesy of Kathy at The Daily Nest As bigger screen televisions become more in fashion, media rooms have begun to become a multipurpose room.
 Used for more than films, media rooms are used for gaming, watching sports, and general entertaining.
 Now, you will need a more versatile window covering that looks stylish when it’s the room is being used for other purposes.
 When a cellular or roman shade is raised, they the roll completely up.
-This leaves your windows completely uncovered , letting in 100% sunlight, which may not be the best course of action.
+This leaves your windows completely uncovered , letting in 100% sunlight, but does nothing for privacy or style.
 Plantation shutters let your room be used as a utilitarian space, and not just as a space to watch movies.
 And since you can open or close shutters to a variable amount of light, you can set aside a back area where friends or family might opt to catch up or do something else.
 Everyone else can then sit in darkness on the couch enjoying the movie .
 Which Window Treatment For Your Home Theater Or Media Room Works For You?
 If your home theater or media room doesn’t have a lot of outside facing windows, then you may want to opt for a cellular, roman or roller shade.
 If you use a general use media room, then plantation shutters may be the best option.
 Either way, your Sunburst representative can help you out.
 Call 405-300-4664 and schedule your in-home consultation.